clouducate/awsvpcb/README.md

 Instances-InstanceSubnet(required): The subnet for the instance.
 Must be a subnet defined in the VPC.json file

-Instances-InstanceAMI(required): The AMI (AWS Machine Image) for this instance.
+Instances-InstanceAMI(required): The AMI (AWS Machine Image) for this instance OR the Parameter that refers to the AMI.
 If the AMI is private, then it must be shared with the student's AWS account

 Instances-InstanceSecGroup(required): The security group assigned to the instance.
 Must be a security group defined in the VPC.json file

 Instances-InstanceType(required): The type/size of the instance.
 While anything can be chosen here, please be aware that only type t2.micro is currently covered by the AWS "free tier", which allows for many more hours of usage without chewing up a lot of AWS credits.

+Instances-InstanceUserDataFile(optional): If you wish to execute code after startup to manipulate the environment to create a scenario, then this parameter can point to the script to run after the server starts

-Instances-StartPreference(optional): Although this can be used for any purpose, it is only necessary for the server that executes the Havoc Circus service and should be set to "first" ("last" is also an available option, but will cause problems if used for the instance running the Havoc Circus service)
+Instances-StartPreference(optional): Valid values are "first" and "last".
+Although this can be used for any purpose, it is only necessary if using the Havoc Circus Service, in which case the server that executes this service should be set to "first"

-Instances-StopPreference(optional): Although this can be used for any purpose, it is only necessary for the server that executes the Havoc Circus service and should be set to "last" ("first" is also an available option, but will cause problems if used for the instance running the Havoc Circus service)
+Instances-StopPreference(optional): Valid values are "first" and "last".
+Although this can be used for any purpose, it is only necessary if using the Havoc Circus Service, in which case the server that executes this service should be set to "last"

 FirewallRules(optional): Syntactically, Firewall Rules do not need to be provided and there is no limit as to how many are provided.
 However, if rules are not provided, then no access will be allowed into a security group, so generally at least one inbound and one outbound rule per security group is needed to make things functional.